State Rally is the biggest, annual state-wide Scout event in the NSW Scout calendar. This event is open to ALL Scouts in NSW.

 - Ingredients, Beef cut into strips.
 Black bean and garlic paste – from Coles made by lee kum kee or perhaps a simmer sauce.
 Sugar, Half a red capsicum, small onion, tin of bamboo shoots, 1 packet instant rice.
 Back Country cuisine (freeze dried) from Paddy Pallin or camping stores (says serves five, just enough for 3) or 90 second Rice, put it in the pot and cook it through.

 - Spag Bol.

-- Minced Beef either freeze dried mince (Back Country cuisine, freeze dried) From Paddy Palins (~$9;) or use fresh beef and freeze.
-Quick cooking noodles or spiral pasta, onion flakes (spice section), Dried Mushrooms (spice section can be hard to find), semi dried tomatoes (Store in a sealed Tupperware container, you can get vacuum sealed packs), Spaghetti Bolognese mix (maggi or continental or just bring some spices) Tomato Paste.
+- Minced Beef either freeze dried mince (Back Country cuisine, freeze dried) from Paddy Pallin (~$9;) or use fresh beef and freeze.
+Quick cooking noodles or spiral pasta, onion flakes (spice section), dried Mushrooms (spice section can be hard to find), semi dried tomatoes (store in a sealed Tupperware container, you can get vacuum sealed packs), spaghetti Bolognese mix (maggi or continental or just bring some spices), tomato Paste.